-Our experienced movers and packers will assist you with all of your needs related to your move, including packing, loading, and transporting your belongings.
+Our experienced movers and packers will assist you with all of your moving needs, including packing, loading, and transporting your belongings.

-A Long distance moving company will provide you with a detailed plan, including professional packers and movers who are designed to protect your belongings for the long road ahead and against any inclement weather with using proper packing materials.
-With one of the nation’s largest team of professionally trained packers and movers at your disposal, rest assured our highly-qualified long distance moving company will take care of your belongings as if they were our own.
+Long distance moving company, will provide you with a detailed plan, including professional packers and movers who know best how to protect your belongings for the long road ahead and against any inclement weather with using proper packing materials.
+With one of the nation’s largest teams of professionally trained packers and movers at your disposal, rest assured our highly-qualified long distance moving company will take care of your belongings as if they were our own.
 This is one of the many reasons why we are the best long distance moving company.
 Call us today to schedule your long distance move!

 Keep It Moving, LLC. provides a single load long distance moving service.
-The single load long distance is, when the same crew picks up your goods, drives it to the destination and makes the delivery, this service can be on the same or next day.
+The single load long distance is when the same crew picks up your goods, drives it to the destination, and makes the delivery the same or next day.
 Unlike other companies, Keep It Moving, LLC. will deliver their own moves with uniformed professional movers from our staff (we do not use third parties companies or vendors).
-These eliminate any confusion, contaminations, the chances of damage or lost goods and you will know who has your goods and when they will arrive.
+This eliminates any confusion, contamination, and the chances of damaged or lost goods.
+You will know who has your goods all the times and when they will arrive.

-To get an estimate you would first have to submit a request (an automatic account will be created if you don’t already have one) Once you are redirected to your account page and you will see the request for an estimate with a request ID number and the status will be Pending.
+To get an estimate you first have to submit a request (an automatic account will be created if you don’t already have one) Once you are redirected to your account page and you will see the request for an estimate with a request ID number and a pending status.

 What is arbitration?
 Arbitration is an alternative to going to court when you have a dispute with your carrier that cannot be resolved to your satisfaction.
 A team of retired judges and other experts working with our program will review information about the dispute, submitted from both the shipper (you) and the carrier, and render a decision that is binding.
 Arbitration does not use legal rules of evidence and is not conducted in a courtroom; it is designed to offer an alternative to the higher costs and longer process involved in filing a lawsuit and going to court.